 - supporting the individual to promote their independence

-2. Workers in close contact with patients/service users who are immunosuppressed and/or clinically extremely vulnerable
+2. Workers in close contact with patients/service users who are known to be immunosuppressed and/or clinically extremely vulnerable

-If neither of the scenarios above apply, there are no specific requirements arising from this guidance on these workers.
+If neither of the scenarios above apply, there are no specific requirements arising from this guidance on these workers however general self-isolation guidance for the general public would apply and DCT would be advised for 7 days.

 Testing scheme requirements